-Steam Disk Write error occurs when the game being downloaded or installed cannot be written to the disk/drive.
-Users encounter following type of error messages when they try to install or update a game in the Steam client:
+Steam Disk Write error occurs when the game is being downloaded or installed cannot be written to the disk/drive.
+Users encounter the following type of error messages when they try to install or update a game in the Steam client:

 - An error has occurred while installing [game title].